 POST Credentials/CyberArk/Update

-Updates Trust Protection Platform to match credential information in a CyberArk Safe.
+Updates Trust Protection Foundation to match credential information in a CyberArk Safe.

 Before you make this REST API call:

-• In Trust Protection Platform, confirm that the CyberArk Credentials driver is installed.
+- In Trust Protection Foundation, confirm that the CyberArk Credentials driver is installed.
 Verify that the CyberArk connector is configured.
 See the Administration Guide for details.

-• In CyberArk, identify the Safe that contains grant permissions for Trust Protection Platform.
-In the Safe, get the name and folder of the account that Trust Protection Platform retrieves for the credential.
+- In CyberArk, identify the Safe that contains grant permissions for Trust Protection Foundation.
+In the Safe, get the name and folder of the account that Trust Protection Foundation retrieves for the credential.

 Requirements